 - scalloping of visceral surfaces, particularly the liver 5

-- scattered (curvilinear or punctate) calcifications may be frequantly present 5
+- often with scattered (curvilinear or punctate) calcifications 5

-- tends to remain localised to peritoneal cavity - thoracic and nodal lesions metastases uncommon
+- tends to remain localized to peritoneal cavity - thoracic and nodal lesions metastases uncommon

 Reported signal characteristics of the collections include 8